 Naturally we recommend all organisations that utilise AWS Cloud services undertake a WAR, which they can perform themselves with tools provided by AWS, if they have the confidence, time, resources and expertise to deliver the best results.

 Of course, we would suggest as you might expect that we perform the WAR, as that would not only save you time and resources but we have all the qualities described above, along with a huge amount of experience.
-The team here at CirrusHQ also have a good track-record of implementing the remediation activities recommended following the review, with potential for a $5000 credit towards the cost of improvement works.
+The team here at CirrusHQ also have a good track-record of implementing the remediation activities recommended following the review.
+You may be eligible for $5000 of AWS service credits from AWS to offset against the costs of CirrusHQ carrying out the improvement or remediation work.

 If you’re interested in knowing more about the benefits of a Well-Architected Review or believe today is the day you get yours started, talk to us today and start your journey to a better Cloud with CirrusHQ.